AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

 ---
 title: Migrating to the 2.0 API
-description: Learn what steps that you can take to move from previous versions of the Analytics API to 2.0.
+description: Steps to move from previous versions of the Analytics API to 2.0.
 ---

 # Migrating to Adobe Analytics 2.0 APIs